Electricity price statistics

 Electricity prices for household consumers

-For medium size household consumers, electricity prices during the second semester of 2016 were the highest in the EU in Denmark (EUR 0.308 per kWh), Germany (EUR 0.298 per kWh) and Belgium (EUR 0.275 per kWh) (see Figure 1 and Table 1).
-The lowest electricity prices in the EU for households were found in Bulgaria (EUR 0.094 per kWh), Hungary (EUR 0.113 per kWh) and Estonia (EUR 0.124 per kWh).
-The price of electricity for households in Denmark and in Germany was more than 3 times higher than the price in Bulgaria.
+For household consumers (defined for the purpose of this article as medium-size consumers with an annual consumption within the range of 2 500 kWh < consumption < 5 000 kWh), electricity prices during the second half of 2016 were highest among the EU Member States in Denmark (EUR 0.308 per kWh), Germany (EUR 0.298 per kWh) and Belgium (EUR 0.275 per kWh); see Figure 1.
+The lowest electricity prices were in Bulgaria (EUR 0.094 per kWh), Hungary (EUR 0.113 per kWh) and Lithuania (EUR 0.117 per kWh).
+The price of electricity for households in Denmark and in Germany was more than three times as high as the price in Bulgaria.

-The EU-28 average price (this price is weighted with the most recent national electricity consumption in the household sector which was data for 2015) is EUR 0.205 per kWh.
+The EU-28 average price — a weighted average using the most recent (2015) data for the quantity of electricity consumption by households — was EUR 0.205 per kWh.

-Table 2 shows the composition of the electricity price for medium household consumers divided into the following 3 main components: energy and supply; network costs; and taxes and levies.
+Table 2 shows the composition of the electricity price for household consumers divided into the following three components: energy and supply; network costs; and taxes and levies.

 Electricity prices for industrial consumers

-For industrial consumers, electricity prices during the second semester of 2016 were the highest in Italy and in Germany (see Figure 6).
-The EU-28 average price (this price is weighted with the latest available (2015) national consumption for industrial consumers) was EUR 0.114 per kWh.
+For industrial consumers (defined for the purpose of this article as medium-size consumers with an annual consumption within the range of 500 MWh < consumption < 2 000 MWh), electricity prices during the second half of 2016 were highest among the EU Member States in Italy and Germany (see Figure 6).
+The EU-28 average price — a weighted average using the most recent (2015) national data for the quantity of consumption by industrial consumers — was EUR 0.114 per kWh.

-Figure 9 shows the electricity prices for industrial consumers including all non-recoverable taxes and levies in national currency (NAT) and its percentage change during the last 12 months.
-Between the second half of 2015 and the second half of 2016, electricity prices in this sector decreased in 19 out of the 28 EU Member States.
-The largest price increases among EU Member States between the second semester of 2015 and the second semester of 2016 were observed in Bulgaria (+28%) and in Denmark (+4%), while prices went down by 26% in Cyprus.
+Figure 8 shows the change in electricity prices for industrial consumers including all non-recoverable taxes and levies in national currency terms between the second half of 2015 and the second half of 2016; these prices fell during this period in 22 of the EU Member States.
+The highest price increases were observed in Sweden (14.3 %) and Belgium (7.1 %), while the price of electricity for industrial consumers fell by 11.5 % in Lithuania.

-Table 3 shows the composition of the electricity price for medium industrial consumers divided into the following 3 main components: energy and supply; network costs; and taxes & levies.
+Table 3 shows the composition of the electricity price for industrial consumers divided into the following three components: energy and supply; network costs; and taxes and levies.

-Throughout this article, a reference to "household" will relate to the medium standard household consumption band with an annual electricity consumption between 2 500 and 5 000 kWh.
-All figures are consumer retail prices and include all taxes, levies and VAT.
+Throughout this article, references to household consumers relate to the medium standard household consumption band with an annual electricity consumption between 2 500 and 5 000 kWh.
+All figures are consumer retail prices and include taxes, levies and VAT.

-Remark: The comparison between the 2015 and 2016 prices are made with national currency prices to exclude changes in national currency to euro exchange rates for non-euro Member States.
+Note that the comparison between the 2015 and 2016 prices are made with prices in national currencies in order to exclude the influence of changes in exchange rates between national currencies and the euro for EU Member States and non-member countries that do not use the euro.

 Electricity tariffs or price schemes vary from one supplier to another.
-They may result from negotiated contracts, especially for large industrial users.
+They may result from negotiated contracts, especially for large industrial consumers.
 For smaller consumers, they are generally set according to the amount of electricity consumed along with a number of other characteristics; most tariffs also include some form of fixed charge.
 There is, therefore, no single price for electricity.
-In order to compare prices over time and between countries, this article shows information for consumption bands from the household sector and for industrial/business users.
+In order to compare prices over time and between EU Member States, this article shows information for consumption bands for household consumers and for industrial consumers.
 There are in total five different types of households for which electricity prices are collected following different annual consumption bands.
-Across industrial/business users, electricity prices are collected for a total of seven different types of users.
+Across industrial consumers, electricity prices are collected for a total of seven different types of users.

-Statistics on electricity prices charged to industrial/business users are collected under the legal basis of a European Commission Decision (2007/394/EC) of 7 June 2007 amending Council Directive (90/377/EEC) with regard to the methodology to be applied for the collection of electricity prices.
-Directive 2008/92/EC of the European Parliament and Council of 22 October 2008 concerns procedures to improve the transparency electricity prices charged to industrial end-users.
+Statistics on electricity prices charged to industrial consumers are collected under the legal basis of a European Commission Decision (2007/394/EC) of 7 June 2007 amending Council Directive (90/377/EEC) with regard to the methodology to be applied for the collection of gas and electricity prices.
+Directive 2008/92/EC of the European Parliament and Council of 22 October 2008 concerns procedures to improve the transparency of gas and electricity prices charged to industrial end-users.
 As noted above, electricity prices for households are collected on a voluntary basis.

-The prices presented cover average prices over a period of six months (semester) from January to June (semester 1 or S1) and from July to December (semester 2 or S2) of each year.
+The prices collected cover average prices over a period of six months (a half year or semester) from January to June (first half or semester 1) and from July to December (second half or semester 2) of each year.
 Prices include the basic price of the electricity, transmission and distribution charges, meter rental, and other services.
-Electricity prices for household consumers are presented in this article including taxes, levies, non-tax levies, fees and value added tax (VAT) as this generally reflects the end price paid by consumers in the domestic sector.
-As industrial/business users are usually able to recover VAT and some other taxes, prices for enterprises are shown without VAT and other recoverable taxes/levies/fees in this article.
-The unit for electricity prices in this article is that of euro per kilowatt hour (EUR per kWh).
+Electricity prices for household consumers are presented including taxes, levies, non-tax levies, fees and value added tax (VAT) as this generally reflects the end price paid by household consumers.
+As industrial consumers are usually able to recover VAT and some other taxes, prices for enterprises are shown without VAT and other recoverable taxes/levies/fees.
+The unit for electricity prices is that of euro per kilowatt hour (EUR per kWh).

 The price and reliability of energy supplies, electricity in particular, are key elements in a country’s energy supply strategy.
 Electricity prices are of particular importance for international competitiveness, as electricity usually represents a significant proportion of total energy costs for industrial and service-providing businesses.
 In contrast to the price of fossil fuels, which are usually traded on global markets with relatively uniform prices, there is a wider range of prices within the EU Member States for electricity.
 The price of electricity is, to some degree, influenced by the price of primary fuels and, more recently, by the cost of carbon dioxide (CO2) emission certificates.